All Episodes

 But the thing about white rice, you can always season it however you want.

-And as far as JD Vance goes, I mean, I just have to trust what Trump's doing.
+And as far as J.D.
+Vance goes, I mean, I just have to trust what Trump's doing.

-A lot is gonna happen.
+A lot is going to happen.

-I just like I said, I have no strong feelings for him or against him or anything like that.
+But yeah, as far as JD Vance is concerned, I just, like I said, I have no strong feelings for him or against him or anything like that.

-You're gonna have to be more specific.
+You're going to have to be more specific.

-I don't know if that was a good one.
+I don't know if that was.

 Yeah, yeah, yeah.